Working with the Translation Editor

 Save & Next

-You can activate the “Save & Next” search mode by selecting it from the dropdown next to the “Save” button.
+You can activate the “Save & Next” mode by selecting it from the dropdown next to the “Save” button.
 When “Save & Next” is enabled, saving a translation will automatically load the next search result in the Translation Editor.
 This speeds up translating a set of keys tremendously.

 Verifying & Unverifying translations